Internal Monologue Science: Why Your Mind Talks to Itself

 Internal monologue is inner speech, meaning thought that feels like words, sentences, or a private voice.
 It is not the same as all thought.

 People also think through mental pictures, emotional tones, body signals, memory flashes, and wordless “I know what I mean” impressions.
-You might rehearse a sentence before a meeting, then later make a decision from a tight stomach or a remembered image of a place.
+You might rehearse a caption while finishing a photography edit, then later choose from a cold-fingertip hunch or a remembered image of garden soil after rain.

 Neither style is automatically better.

-More inner speech can help with planning, reading, and self-coaching, but it can also repeat worries.
+More inner speech can help with planning, reading, and self-coaching, but it can also loop into worry.
 Less inner speech can feel quiet, visual, or intuitive without being abnormal.
-Mindfulness does not delete thoughts.
-It trains the skill of noticing thought, naming it lightly, and returning to what is happening now, such as feet on tile or the next line of an email.
+One pattern we notice: mindfulness works better when it stops trying to silence the narrator.
+It trains you to notice thought, name it lightly, and return to what is happening now, such as brushing the dog or reading the next line on a recipe card.

 How internal monologue science works